 What is Coaching?

 Before entering this field, I thought ADHD coaches just taught kids ADHD-friendly organizational strategies and encouraged them to stick to it.
-I have learned a lot about organizational strategies and ADHD.
-But the core of coaching is working in partnership with kids as unique individuals (without over-emphasizing a diagnosis if there is one).
-Instead of advocating one system, I take time to understand their goals (narrow and broad) and then discover, together, the kinds of approaches that will support them.
-Working with a client to problem solve, supports their efforts to reaching the goal directly in front of them, but also demonstrates and practices how to create and follow through on a plan.
+In my training, I have learned a lot about organizational strategies and ADHD and I do share what I know and help clients' understand and advocate for themselves.
+But I don't hand out "solutions."
+The core of coaching is working in partnership with clients as unique individuals (without over-emphasizing a diagnosis if there is one).
+Instead of advocating one system, I take time to understand their goals, narrow and broad, and then discover, together, the kinds of approaches that will support them.
+Working with a client to problem-solve supports their efforts to reach the goal directly in front of them, but also demonstrates and practices how to create and follow through on a plan.
 Since life likes to jostle even the best laid plans, coaching also teaches how to adjust to circumstances or start over with new insights.